twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-20-donot-waste-your-precious-times%zh.rst

 ==========================================

 :date: 2019-05-01
-:modified: 2020-06-15
+:modified: 2021-03-16
 :tags: Dhamma Talks by Mogok Sayadaw, Ven.
 Mogok Sayadaw, Ven.
 Uttamo, Dhamma Talks
 :category: path of nirvana
 :summary: Don’t Waste Your Precious Times (Dhamma Talks by Mogok Sayadaw-- Emptiness, Conditioned, and Unconditioned.)

-revised on 2020-06-15
+revised on 2021-03-16

 ------

 Dhamma Talks by Mogok Sayadaw; no date noted

-You don’t know that a thief is entering you khandha.
+You don’t know that a thief is entering your khandha.
 Aging is a thief.
 Taking your good eyes and leaving the weak eyes behind.
-Good complexion, good hair, good teeth, good mind and brain are not there anymore
+Good complexion, good hair, good teeth, good mind and brain are not there anymore.

 (Good complexion becomes dry with wrinkles, with colored spots and others, including ageing smell.
 From black dark hairs become white and grey.
 Good teeth become bad teeth, yellow, broken, come out or shaky and painful.
 The mind and the brain do not work well and properly.